crossterm-rs/terminal/README.md

 [![Stable Status][actions-stable-badge]][actions-link]
 [![Beta Status][actions-nightly-badge]][actions-link]

-# Unified API for different TUI libraries.
+# Unified API over different TUI libraries.

 This library offers a universal API over various terminal libraries such as [termion][termion], [crossterm][crossterm], [ncurses][ncurses], [pancurses][pancurses], and [console][console].

 Why would I need this library?
 Three main reasons:

-1) These libraries differ in the API.

-    A smart choice would be to create an adapter layer to one of these libraries so that you wont have an direct dependency and you won't need to update your code base when you want to switch or upgrade.
-Creating those adapters is boring (mapping types).
-    Fortunately, this library does that for you.
-Some examples of those mappings can be found in those libraries: ([cursive][cursive], [tui][tui], [termimad][termimad], ...).
-2) These libraries can be complex for beginners.

-    This library offers a very thin and simple abstraction to make it somewhat easier for the user.
-    This is achieved by hiding the implementation details.
+1. Being less dependent on a specific terminal library with certain features.
+2. Support different features depending on the chosen backend and allow you to change at any given time.
-    Implementation details cover raw mode, write to buffer, batch operations.
+3. Hides implementation details (raw mode, write to the buffer, batch operations).
-    Yet an other abstraction :).

-3) Libraries differ in how they work.

-    Like cursor 0 or 1 based, cleaning resources, event handling, performing actions.
+4. Hides the differences (cursor 0 or 1 based, cleaning resources, event handling, performing actions. )
+5. Reduces backend mapping duplication in the ecosystem ([cursive][cursive], [tui][tui], [termimad][termimad], ...)

-This libary is still quite young.
-You can expect complications.
+This library is still quite young.
 If you experience problems, feel free to make an issue.
 I'd fix it as soon as possible.

 ## Table of Contents